ray-di/Ray.PsrCacheModule/ANNOTATION_TO_ATTRIBUTE.md

 If you prefer not to use Rector, you can manually convert annotations:

 1. Replace `/** @AnnotationName */` with `#[AnnotationName]`
-2. Move attributes from docblocks to the appropriate location:
+2. Move attributes from docblocks to the line before the method/property/class
-   - For parameters: before the parameter declaration
-   - For methods/properties/classes: on the line before the declaration
+3. For parameter annotations, place the attribute before the parameter type
-3. Ensure all necessary `use` statements are present
+4. Ensure all necessary `use` statements are present
-4. Update annotation syntax from `@Annotation("value")` to `#[Annotation('value')]`

 ## Need Help?